 The Laws of Searching for Chametz

-On the eve of the Fourteenth of Nissan, which will fall out this year (5777) on this coming Sunday night, one must search for Chametz by candlelight.
+On the eve of the Fourteenth of Nissan, which will fall out this year (5778) this coming Thursday night, one must search for Chametz by candlelight.
 The candle must be made of wax (or congealed paraffin oil, common nowadays) as per the enactment of our Sages.
 If one does not have a candle but he does have a small enough flashlight that one will be able to stick into places where he must check properly, one may use such a flashlight if necessary.
 One is obligated to search in every room in the house where Chametz is found; even if one is certain that Chametz has never been eaten in this room, one must still check it.
 The same applies regarding balconies, gardens, cars, and the like.

 Regarding washed clothes that were placed in drawers and closets after being washed, one is not obligated to check the pockets of these clothes for Chametz, even if these clothes belong to young children, since the Chametz has surely become inedible due to the various laundry detergents and inedible Chametz is not considered Chametz prohibited on Pesach, as we have already established.